 Civil unrest and rioting present a vast spectrum of intricate risks that organisations urgently need to mitigate against.

-Nathan McGlave, founder at Crypteia Consulting said: “If it appears business operations are at a heightened risk of being impacted by a protest event, management should consider training response protocols.
+Nathan McGlave, founder at Crypteia Consulting, says: “If it appears business operations are at a heightened risk of being impacted by a protest event, management should consider training response protocols.

 “This may include briefs on corporate or location-specific response protocols, conducting drills, or training staff on personal security and the individual actions they should take if personnel find themselves caught up in a protest event.”